 - 8 eggs

-- ½ cup crumbled queso fresco divided (about 2 tbsp each)
+- ½ cup crumbled queso fresco divided (about 2 tablespoon each)

 - Crumbled Queso Fresco cilantro, and chives for topping.